emberjs/rfcs/text/0558-edition-detection.md

 it to the existing `.ember-cli` file.
 However, doing this would **not** satisfy the static analysis constraint mentioned in the motivation section (because `.ember-cli.js` is transparently supported by `ember-cli`'s build system).
+In addition, any values that are included in `.ember-cli` are automatically passed in to every command invocation which would be both unintended (we don't want commands to access the edition in this way) and possibly breaking (if the command already accepted an option with whatever value we chose).

 ## Unresolved questions